 Performance and economy tuners can add to the horsepower, fuel mileage and towing performance of a 6.0L Powerstroke, and add to the enjoyment and satisfaction owners get from driving their Super Duty trucks.
 When a 6.0L truck has been upgraded with ARP Head Studs and Bulletproof EGR and Engine Oil Coolers, the 6.0L/Super Duty platform can hold its own as one of the most durable and enjoyable trucks to drive, whether for occasional boat and camper trips, as the power plant for a mobile retirement home, or as a light commercial vehicle.

 The Full Bulletproof Package

-If repairs and upogrades are performed correctly, and the preventive maintenace procdures recommended in this article and by the manufacturer are performed, the 6.0L Powerstroke can serve its owners economically for years to come.
-This means that the only reason to get rid of most 6.0L-powered trucks is because you are willing to pay more to have something different, or because you no longer need a truck and won't be replacing it.
-As the saying goes. it's usually worth more to you than it is to anyone else.
+If repairs and upgrades are performed correctly, and the preventive maintenance procedures recommended in this article and by the manufacturer are performed, the 6.0L Powerstroke can serve its owners economically for years to come.
+This means that the only reason to get rid of most 6.0L-powered trucks is that you are willing to pay more to have something different, or because you no longer need a truck and won't be replacing it.
+As the saying goes, it's usually worth more to you, than it is to anyone else.

 Rob's Powerstroke Performance Center, 6.0l/6.4l Diesel Specialist, 6.6l Duramax Diesel Specialist